-Head to Waldoboro, Maine, for a fun, off-grid glamping experience.
-This gorgeous glamping location is surrounded by nature, making it the perfect retreat from anywhere else in New England.
+Head to Waldoboro, Maine, for a fun, off-grid New England glamping experience.
+This gorgeous location is surrounded by nature, making it the perfect New England glamping spot.
 Tops’l Farm also hosts many different events throughout the year for those in the local area.

 There are a few places to stay here, including the Farmhouse, the Cottage, the Cider House, and the Campground.
 To get the most out of your glamping, you’ll want to stay at the campground.

-Be sure to book in advance, because the Campground often has a waitlist for the summer months!
+Be sure to book in advance, because this Maine glamping spot often has a waitlist for the summer months!

 Normandy Farms in Foxboro, Massachusetts, is the perfect spot for glamping in New England.
 It opened in the 1970s and has been a popular getaway location for those in the Boston area ever since.